The symplectic isotopy problem for rational cuspidal curves: Symplectic singular curves

 \begin{definition} Given a singular symplectic curve $C$, defined by the collection of its singularities and its self-intersection, we define $(Y_C,\xi_C)$ by $Y_C = -\partial N$, and $\xi_C$ as the contact structure induced by the concave symplectic structure. \end{definition}

 Note that the contact structure depends only on the topological types of the singularities of $C$, its geometric genus, and its self-intersection.
-We will often abuse terminology, and say that a singular curve is the datum of the types of singularities of $C$ and its self-intersection.
-Also, observe that, in order to define $(Y_C,\xi_C)$, we are using that there exists a resolution, and that the double points in $\overline C$ are all positive.
+Also, observe that, in order to define $(Y_C,\xi_C)$, we are using that there exists a normal crossing resolution.

 This is a generalization of the contact structures introduced by Chen (see~\cite[Section 4]{Chen}) for rational curves.
 The focus in~\cite{Chen} was on curves in $\cptwo$ (or in symplectic manifolds with the same algebraic topology).
 Chen described the contact structure using transverse symplectic handle attachment, instead of using the normal crossing resolution.
 The two contact structures are actually the same because they are both the canonical contact structure on the boundary of a small concave neighbourhood of the curve, though we will not use this fact here.